 Central databases, much like the Library of Alexandria, can go up in digital flames with a single press of the delete key.
 Existentially worse than a total loss, databases can be subtly corrupted with no digital fingerprints left behind to show the original truth.

-From Orwellian newspeak, to fake news, to the deletion of property records, we desperately need true digital ink to write our histories in, or be subject to the next generation of despots that manipulate what we see and hear.
+From Orwellian newspeak, to fake news, to the deletion of property records, we desperately need true digital ink to write our histories in, or be subject to the next generation of despots who will continue to manipulate what we see and hear.

 As we will uncover throughout the book, distributed ledgers exist to create immutable redundant records of account.
 Not to get rich, not to revolutionize E-commerce (though we will investigate that use case), but to preserve data and limit the power middlemen have over our daily lives.

 Unlocking vast wealth is a mere externality of vastly increasing the efficiency of the middleman value chain.
 With trust implicit in the system and friction to perform transactions of any complexity approaching zero, people will trade more, earn more, and grow more.

 During the original dot com bubble, Sand Hill road exploded with bright eyed MBAs desperate to cash in on the first internet gold rush.
 E-commerce-for-X was the de rigeur ticket out of corporate hell, and into the pantheon of the entrepreneurial greats like Steve Jobs and Jeff Bezos.
 Digitization would obliterate high overhead brick-and-mortar incumbents in whatever niche they chose.
 Pet shops, nail salons, and funeral homes, would all be slain as their venture capital fueled warships carved out massive chunks of market share.